 Your request will either be approved, sent to a specialist for further consideration, or put on hold as you're asked to supply missing materials.
 Basically, if they don’t think they can approve your request, they will give you a chance to provide more evidence.

-The specialist will either approve or deny your request, providing a written reason why, and notify your school official of the decision (who will then notify you).
-If you are denied, you will again be given a chance to submit new materials and appeal.
+The specialist will either approve or deny your request, provide a written reason why, and notify your school official of the decision (who will then notify you).
+If you are denied, you will be given a chance to appeal the decision and submit new materials.

 The entire process can take a few weeks, so be patient!